cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.50.0 - 01/08/2023 =
+* Added a check that makes sure that no spaces can be used in attribute names for an xml feed.
+Spaces will be replaced by underscores.
+* Extended the Feed Process logging.
+* Tested on WooCommerce 7.9.

+= 1.49.1 - 24/04/2023 =
+* Fixed an issue with an incorrect path to the review feed files in the cron functions file.

+= 1.49.0 - 17/04/2023 =
+* Tested compatibility with the WooCommerce High-Performance Order Storage update.
+* Fixed an issue where the "View feed" functions would not work if the user has the "Relative URL" plugin active.
+* Fixed an issue where trying to make a Feed Backup with an existing backup name, would show an incorrect message.
+* Tested on WooCommerce 7.6.0.

+= 1.48.0 - 07/03/2023 =
+* Fixed an issue where a feed that was duplicated could not be set to auto update before a screen reset was performed.
+* Added the option to sort the Feed List table items on the Name, Updated and Products columns.
+* Tested on WooCommerce 7.4.1.

 = 1.47.1 - 15/02/2023 =
 * Fixed an issue with a not correctly minified js file that would cause an error when opening the Edit Feed form.